 Examples of human rights include civil and political rights such as the right to life and liberty, freedom of expression, equality before the law and the right to be free from discrimination.
 Social, cultural and economic human rights include the right to participate in culture, the right to work, the right to an adequate standard of living and the right to education.

 This presentation begins with an explanation of what are human rights.
 Next the role of the Human Rights Commission in New Zealand is explored.
 There are two main pieces of law in New Zealand that specifically promote and protect human rights.
 One is the New Zealand Bill of Rights Act (1990).
 The other is the Human Rights Act (1993).
 This latter piece of legislation sets out the primary functions of the Human Rights Commission.
 The main focus of the presentation is on the performance of the Human Rights Commission in terms of how it performs the primary functions set out in the Human Rights Act (1993).
 This part of the presentation looks at the actual interventions of the Human Rights Commission.
 There will be an opportunity to explore and practice their main intervention, which is mediation, using specific cases the Human Rights Commission was involved with.
 The workshop will also provide space for a reflection on where this form of intervention connects to topics and target groups of social work.

-N.N.
-(College of Polytechnics Jihlava, Czech Republic)
+Prof. David Urban, PhD (College of Polytechnics Jihlava, Czech Republic)

 Monique Bas (PXL Hogeschool Limburg, Hasselt, Belgium)

-Prof. Dr. Can Aybek (Hochschule Bremen, Germany)
+Prof. Dr. Christian Spatscheck (Hochschule Bremen, Germany)

-C2) Communication is a Human Right – Enhance your Communication Skills by using Sign Language
+C2) Communication is a Human Right – Enhance Your Communication Skills by Using Sign Language

 Milena Konrad (Hochschule Bremen, Germany)